hcuve/ASAS/README.md

-# subj_obj_arousal_paper
+# ASAS - Autonomic Subjective Affective Space
- Repo for the Valence modulated “subjective-objective” arousal paper
+Materials for the Cuve et al, Coherence and divergence in Autonomic-Subjective Affective Space, 2023, Accepted in Psychophysiology